arnesson/cordova-plugin-firebase/README.md

     2. User taps the notification and the app opens
     3. User receives the notification data in the JavaScript callback

+Notification icon on Android:

+The plugin will look for and use notification_icon in drawable resources if it exists, otherwise the default app icon will is used.

 ### grantPermission (iOS only)

 Grant permission to recieve push notifications (will trigger prompt):